Living On Campus

-- 6:01 Lounge can be booked by a group of students for community building events, such as cooking Thanksgiving dinner for those who stay in residence over the holidays, baking cookies, and playing board games.
+- 6:01 Lounge can be booked by students for community building events, such as cooking Thanksgiving dinner for those who stay in residence over the holidays, baking cookies, and playing board games.

-- 5:01 Lounge can be booked by a group of students for events like a movie marathon, sports, or a popular TV show.
+- 5:01 Lounge can be booked by students for events like a movie marathon, sports, or a popular TV show.

-- The Students’ Association plans programs and event for the entire student body.
+- The Students’ Association plans programs and events for the entire student body.

 - Learn more about the King's Students' Association, their past events, and clubs on their website.
 Don't see a club you were hoping to find?
 Talk to the SA about starting it!